jorgtied/drehtris/README.md

 An old Tetris variant for MS DOS from 1993 with a rotating field as well as a two-player mode.
 The original program in Pascal seems to be lost but the binaries still exist and are preserved here.
 The original version was distributed as shareware with a small fee for updating to the full version.
 Those were the times.
 The game can still be played on common DOS emulators like DOSBox (https://www.dosbox.com) with its frontends for various operating systems.
 I successfully used it on my Mac with the Boxerapp from http://boxerapp.com.

+This is the Shareware branch.
+It is kept here for archiving purposes.
+The non-restricted version is in the master branch.

 ## Quickstart